Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 .align 4

-Save this source file as boot2_src.s.
+Save this source code as boot2_src.s.

-Assemble it, use arm-none-eabi-as --warn --fatal-warnings -g boot2_src.s -o boot2_src.o, result in file boot2_src.o
+Assemble it, use arm-none-eabi-as --warn --fatal-warnings -g boot2_src.s -o boot2_src.o, result saved in file boot2_src.o.

 We also need some modification on the linker script: